 Every Marist student is assigned to an academic advisor who is available to provide guidance in planning a meaningful program of study.
-New full-time freshmen and transfer students are assigned to an advisor in their major field or an undeclared advisor by the Center for Advising and Academic Services (CAAS).
+Students in declared majors will be assigned to an advisor in their major field.
+Students who are undeclared will be assigned to an advisor familiar with the exploration process.
 Second advisors are assigned for students with a double major or those in a special program (i.e., Honors, pre-professionals).

 Students are expected to meet with their academic advisors on a regular basis.
-In addition, academic advisors are the only professionals who have the authority to provide access to students to complete their course registration online.
+In addition, academic advisors are the only professionals who have the authority to provide access to students to complete their course registration.
 Students declaring or changing majors will be assigned to a faculty member in that major.
 Students may request a new academic advisor by completing a change form available via the Current Students section of the Marist website or in CAAS.
 Sometimes, due to faculty leave or other administrative reasons, a student's advisor may be changed, which will be visible on the My.Marist Self-Service Banner website.